US, Japan and India increase pressure on OPEC to stop rising oil | Economy

 The global economic recovery, the approach of winter and the recent rise in oil prices due to two new factors: Natural gas prices skyrocketing – its price has quadrupled so far this year – which has led to a shift in crude oil derivatives.
 Reactivation of potential sectors and commercial aircraft, which has led to an increase in kerosene consumption after the summer.
 Meanwhile, seasonal demand in the Northern Hemisphere will continue to increase in the coming weeks.
 “Crude consumption will remain relatively strong throughout the year and in the first quarter of 2022,” Eurasia Consulting technicians acknowledged in a recent note to customers.

-At the same time, in recent months, global oil supplies have been reduced not only by exporters’ cartel self-imposed restrictions, but also by external factors such as the damage they cause.
+In parallel, global oil supplies have declined in recent months due to exporters’ cartel self-imposed restrictions, as well as external factors such as damage caused by them.
 Hurricane Ida At several oil bases located in the Gulf of Mexico.

 Compared to the forecasts of other investment banks such as Goldman Sachs, there is no denying that a barrel is oil.
-Brent (European scale) reaches $ 100 in the medium term, a report released this week predicts that crude oil will average $ 85 next year.
-Before that it will drop to $ 75 in 2023.
-Also in the long range of 50 to 70 dollars yes The COP26 meeting is taking place in Glasgow It does not illuminate new decarbonization obligations.
+Brent (European scale) reaches $ 100 in the medium term, with a report released this week predicting that crude oil will average $ 85 before falling to $ 75 next year.
+And 50 to 70 dollars for the long term yes The COP26 meeting is taking place in Glasgow It does not shed light on new decarbonization obligations.

 “Beer fanatic.
 Bacon advocate.
 Wannabe travel junkie.
 Social media practitioner.
 Award-winning gamer.
 Food lover.”